Fuwn/twittlet/README.md

 # Twittlet

 ## What?
 Got a little bored and realized that I want to eventually add a downloader service to my projects site which interacts with my Twitter bot.
-This is in a very early stage and at the moment its just a Twitter media API.
+This is in a very early stage and at the moment its just a simple Twitter media API and downloader.

 ## Is it done?
 No.